Your Food is Free Albuquerque Resource Center

 These are resources we believe in and hope will offer you knowledge and help!

-We can help you understand the science of the various soils in our area and tell you what grows best here.
-We can help with those pesky entomology, or bug, problems.
-We have up-to-date information about plant botany, plant diseases, growing fruits and vegetables, caring for your lawn, and growing roses.
-Are you interested in xeriscaping?
-We have information about that as well.
-We are here to help you develop gardens that will thrive and be beautiful in our arid landscape.
+They can help you understand the science of the various soils in our area and tell you what grows best here.
+Along with bugs, plant botany, plant diseases, growing fruits, and vegetables, caring for your lawn, and growing roses.

-The Master Composter organization provides basic composting classes for the general public and trains volunteers to teach these classes.
+The Master Composter organization provides basic composting classes for the general public + trains volunteers.

 NMSU: Growing Zones, Recommended Crop Varieties, and Planting and Harvesting Information for Home Vegetable Gardens in New Mexico